 - If you're looking for a caffeine moon shot, you'll be disappointed

-The marketing for RARI Nutrition pre-workout supplement is a bit disingenuous, implying that it somehow uses alternative methods of getting you jacked for a workout.
+I was initially skeptical about RARI Nutrition Infinity Pre-Workout due to its marketing that suggests that it uses alternative methods of getting you jacked up for a workout.

 - Provides the boost you need prior to working out